You’re not thinking about planning a visit to… (whisper it now)… Essex, are you?

 Visiting a secret nuclear bunker?
 Obvs secret for a reason.

 A mushroom walk?
 Who does veggies?

 Right, now we swear this one is legit.

 Wait, hold on.
 Essex is getting its own Revolution?
 Oh, ffs.

 As you can tell from this super sarky post, we’re a little bit obsessed with Essex.
-This amazing county has got a LOT going for it, and that’s why we’re buzzed to be arriving in Southend.
+This amazing county has got a LOT going for it, and that’s why we’re buzzed for the arrival of Revolution Southend bar and restaurant.